Gain Muscle with Werewolf Training

 Jordan Yuam, Taylor’s personal trainer, had Taylor testing his limits by using 40% more weight than Taylor typically used for a 10 rep set.
 Overloading was used for 2-3 sets of 5 reps every other week.
 This type of training requires a strong, experienced spotter.
 Don’t try it without one.

 Taylor didn’t stick to a 3×5 or 5×5 or 3×10 type of routine.
 He worked all of his muscle fibers equally by varying the volume from week to week.
 A study in the Journal of Strength and Conditioning found that strength can be increased by 28-43 percent just by varying rep counts and training different muscle groups.

 It is still good to stick to a certain rep range based on your goals, but it is even better to occasionally change it up to force your body to adapt to a new stimulus.

 When doing higher reps with lighter weight, you typically need fewer sets.
-Two sets of 10-12 reps is not uncommon.
+Two sets of 10-12 reps are not uncommon.

 When doing lower reps with heavier weight, you often need more sets.
-If is good practice to use four to five sets when training in the 1 to 5 rep range.
+It is good practice to use four to five sets when training in the 1 to 5 rep range.